UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

     def minimal():
         pass

-This, of course, is not useful -- you will generally have multiple statements in a function -- and they will do something.
+This, of course, has limited use -- you will generally have multiple statements in a function -- and they will do something.

+However, the pass statement can help you by allowing you to create placeholder functions that you will come back to later to develop and embelish.

 Functions: ``def``
 ------------------